 For example, Use the following code to apply changes on dynamic elements of the website:

-If the changes are still not being applied, then you can force the change by manually calling activate function in setinterval (Use this with precaution as it may cause the website to lag).
+If the changes are still not being applied, then you can force the change by manually calling the activate function in setinterval (Use this with precaution as it may cause the website to lag).

 The SPA integration module is continuously evolving and we are working hard to improve the feature.
 We have compiled a list of known issues that VWO users may encounter during the integration.
 Please reach us at firstname.lastname@example.org for any assistance or information about SPA integration.